Skip to main content

 Your home is at an elevated risk for frozen and burst pipes when temperatures are very cold but then rise quickly.
 These losses have the power to cause millions of dollars in damages, especially if they go unnoticed.
 The advice below can help you recognize and intervene if a pipe has frozen or burst.

-4 ways to check for signs of frozen pipes
+4 ways to check for frozen pipes

 If you notice any of the warning signs listed above, shut off the water supply to the affected area of the house—or to the entire home, if necessary—and leave faucets open.
 You should then immediately call your plumber.